Facelift and Neck Lift Overview

 Does any of my hair need to be cut during the facelift procedure?

 Absolutely not!
 Contemporary facelift surgeons pay extremely close attention to preserving the patients natural hairline.
 Dr. Niamtu does not shave any hair during facelift surgery.
+I encourage men to “miss a haircut” and let their hair grow a little longer before their lift.
+This helps masquerade the incisions in the early healing phase.

 The Facelift Procedure